alokpndy/SwiftParser/README.md

 # SwiftParser

-> Started as JSON parser but can be applied as general Parser and Combinators.
+> Started as JSON parser but can be applied as general Parser and Combinator.
 ## Application of Haskell Types, Typeclass etc.

     1. newtype StateT s m a = StateT { runState :: s -> m a } and typealias; type ParserT a = StateT String Maybe a